Home

 79

 Pacific Dogwood (Cornus nuttallii) is a species of dogwood native to western North America from lowlands of southern British Columbia to mountains of southern California.
 An inland population occurs in central Idaho.
 Cultivated examples are found as far north as the Queen Charlotte Islands.
-It is a small to medium-sized deciduous tree, reaching 12 to 65 feet tall, often with multiple trunks and and an irregular form.
-The leaves are opposite, simple oval, 3 to almost 5 inches long and 2 to 3 in...
+This small to medium-sized deciduous tree often has multiple trunks and and an irregular form.
+What appears to be its flower is actually a dense, rounded, greenish-white flowerhead composed by myriad tiny flo...

 >>